-The Florida Legislature took its first big step in its new crusade 57. against academic freedom and diversity of thought in April 2022 with the Stop W.O.K.E.
+48. The Florida Legislature took its first big step in its new crusade against academic freedom and diversity of thought in April 2022 with the Stop W.O.K.E.
 Act, seeking to suppress speech about diversity, equity, inclusion, systemic racism, white privilege, and critical race theory.
 The Stop W.O.K.E.
 Act prohibited schools and businesses from any teaching or training that "espouses, promotes, advances, inculcates, or compels such individuals to believe" certain concepts regarding race, gender, racism, and privilege.
 The Stop W.O.K.E.
-Act has been challenged by students and professors and was enjoined by the United States District Court for the Northern District of Florida because, among other things, "the First Amendment does not permit the State of Florida to muzzle its university professors, impose its own orthodoxy of viewpoints, and cast us all into the dark."33 The Eleventh Circuit maintained the preliminary injunction of provisions of the law that apply to public education and is currently reviewing the law's constitutionality.
+Act

-$^{32}$ Fla.
+&lt;sup>33 Fla.
 Stat. § 760.10 (8)(a) (2022).